About the course

 Once through to interview, this will take place over half a day and consist of spending some time in the school with the children, a 20 minute activity with a group of 5 or 6 children and an interview with a panel of 2 headteachers.
 We want to get the best out of you, to see the real you and identify your potential to be a teacher.

 Offers will be made following the interview to successful candidates which are conditional until conditions have been met; disclosure and barring service clearance and medical fitness.

 How school placements work

 The Teaching School have partnerships with local schools who would like to host trainees and have systems in place to ensure mentors have sufficient time to support and develop trainees.
 From discussion with yourselves the Teaching School organises placements with the school most suited to the candidate.
-We wouldn't expect candidates to have to travel more than 30 miles to their schools.
+We wouldn't expect candidates to have to travel more than 30 miles to their schools from the City.

 Candidates will have a host school where they will be placed in both the Autumn Term and Summer Term.
 During the Spring term the candidate will be placed in another school with a different age group.
-You will be based in the schools full time and only be away from school when you have the training days at Harrington Nursery School with the University of Warwick or your specialism days at the University of Warwick.
+You will be based in the schools full time and only be away from school when you have the training days at Harrington Nursery School with the University of Warwick or days at the University of Warwick.
 There will be opportunity to have a placement in both EYFS and KS1 during the year.